JanGroot/aoc2019java/README.md

 # aoc2019java

-my solution repo for aoc 2019
+Solution repo for aoc 2019

-Will probably use it for kata's later.
+Will probably use it for kata's later in some other languages.
+Current language is java.